Machine Space I: Weak exponentials and quantification over compact spaces: Compactness and universal quantification

 Here $\powerfin(T)$ denotes the set of finite subsets of $T$ and $\mathtt{test}(m \in {\boxtimes} F)$ halts precisely when $m \in {\boxtimes} F$.
 Recall that a machine $m = \bigvee_{i \in I} \bigwedge_{j\in J_i} g_j$ lies in ${\boxtimes} F$ if and only if there exists some $J_k$ such that $g_j \in F$ for each $j \in J_k$ --- that is, if every generator in some branch of $m$ lies in $F$.

 Note that the algorithm itself involves testing whether $\bigvee_{F \in S}\bigwedge_{g \in F} g$ is a cover of $X$.
-This is on the level of syntax and how to test this is determined mathematically before running the algorithm.
-The role of the algorithm is to translate from the level of syntax to the level of opaque machines.
+This is on the `axiomatic' level of \autoref{rem:axiomatic_vs_verifiable} and how to test this is determined mathematically before running the algorithm.
+The role of the algorithm is to translate from the axiomatic level to the level of opaque machines.